 Although the collection more or less ends with the 18th century, you’ll also find works by Klimt from around 1890.
 But not where you might think to find them.

 Gustav Klimt, Ernst Klimt and Franz Matsch painted the areas between and around the arches and columns on the north wall of the main staircase.
 If you’re lucky, there’s a Swarovski spotting scope opposite to help you get a closer view.
-To see more of Klimt, try this guide.
+To see more of Klimt in Vienna, try this guide.